Rifat-H7/SpringMVC-based-Restfull-API-template/README.md

 # SpringMVC-based-Restfull-API-template

+Technologies used:
+1. Spring Web MVC
+2. Hibernate with session
+3. MySQL

 How to run:
 1. Create a MySQL database named 'lms' where table name=departments, column=id(not null, Primary key, autoincrement), name(char).